seandstewart/bardly/pending/tragedies/othello/11-player.md

 And I was going to your lodging, Cassio.
 What, keep a week away? seven days and nights?
 Eight score eight hours? and lovers' absent hours,
 More tedious than the dial eight score times?
+O weary reckoning! /

 **CASSIO**
-Pardon me, Bianca:
+/ Pardon me, Bianca:
 I have this while with leaden thoughts been press'd:
 But I shall, in a more continuate time,
 Strike off this score of absence.
 Sweet Bianca,